TinyCircuits/TinyCircuits-TinyTVs-Firmware/README.md

 Although we greatly appreciate feedback and contributions to our product's code, as a business it takes time to integrate, test, and deploy new versions of firmware.
 As is typical with software, there is an inherent risk of additional bugs and breakages upon release of new firmware, therefore, only contributions to this codebase that greatly improve the product and its functionally can be considered.

+## Versions/Changing the code

+This code repository reflects current development of the TinyTV Firmware.
+Occasionally TinyCircuits will create release binaries and change the source/binary version number according to the versions.h file.
+Pull requests should not have changes to the binaries or version number changes- we'll do our best here to manage version number changes and compiling/testing binaries, since the firmware goes directly on our hardware product.

 ## Compiling: Arduino IDE

 Follow the below steps to build a firmware image using the Arduino IDE.